Mega Man 3: Legacy

 Mega Man 3 has seen releases on many consoles and other devices since its 1990 debut on the NES.
 In the United States, it was made into a stripped-down, handheld LCD game by Tiger Electronics.
 It is the only Mega Man game in Nintendo's PlayChoice-10 arcade library.
 Mega Man 3 was remade in 1994 for the Sega Genesis game Mega Man: The Wily Wars, featuring updated graphics and sound.
 Mega Man 3 was released on the Sony PlayStation in the Rockman Complete Works line in Japan in 1999.
 This version has arranged music, artwork galleries, and a "navi" mode for beginner players.
-The NES edition of the game was also part of a North American compilation of ten titles in the series called Mega Man Anniversary Collection, which was released for the PlayStation 2 and Nintendo GameCube in 2004, and the Xbox in 2005.
+The NES edition of the game was also part of a North American compilation of ten titles in the series called Mega Man Anniversary Collection, which was released for the PlayStation 2 and GameCube in 2004, and the Xbox in 2005.
 Also in 2005, Mega Man 3 was bundled alongside other Capcom games as part of a Plug It In & Play TV Games peripheral by Jakks Pacific.
 Mega Man 3 was released by Capcom on mobile phones in Japan in 2005 and in North America in 2008.
 The NES version made its way to the Nintendo Wii's Virtual Console service worldwide in 2008.
 The Complete Works version was released on the PlayStation Network (downloadable on PlayStation 3 and PlayStation Portable) in Japan in 2010 and in North America in 2011.
 Mega Man 3 was made available for download on the Nintendo 3DS Virtual Console in Japan on September 26, 2012.
 Mega Man 3 and its prequel Mega Man 2 are included on the Super Retro-Cade collection, a dedicated console released in 2018 that comes with 90 arcade, NES and Super NES video games.